 - Round Hill Capital – Located in Wilmington, this company has successfully invested over $6 billion in capital

-Delaware provides a variety of online and on-campus Master of Business Administration (MBA) programs, whether you're looking for an accelerated track or one that allows you to earn your degree part time:
+Delaware provides a variety of online and on-campus Master of Business Administration (MBA) programs, whether you're looking for full-time study or the opportunity to earn your degree part time:

 The University of Delaware's Lerner College offers a number of flexible programs for earning your MBA.
 The 4+1 program allows you to earn your bachelor's and master's degree together in five years.
 The standard MBA can be pursued on campus full time or part time, with concentrations in entrepreneurship, healthcare, information technology, international business, marketing or museum leadership and management, as well as a number of flexible specializations that allow students to tailor their education to their professional goals.
 Or, earn two master's degrees at once with a comprehensive dual degree program that combines a master's degree in economics, accounting, engineering, finance, information systems or organizational effectiveness with an MBA.
 You can also combine an MBA with a Doctor of Medicine or a doctorate degree in biological sciences.

 The Delaware State MBA program is designed for working professionals looking for practical skills and knowledge to take their careers to the next level.
-If you take part in an accelerated program, you can finish within 12 months; you can also study at a more relaxed pace through evening and weekend classes and complete the program over the course of two or more years.
+You have the option to finish within 12 months, or you can study at a more relaxed pace through evening and weekend classes and complete the program over the course of two or more years.
 The curriculum is broken into 18 hours of foundation courses, and 30 hours in core, elective and capstone subjects.
 In addition to pursuing a general MBA, you can tailor your degree around a finance, information systems or project management concentration.